 Free Boiler & Heating Grant Scheme Criteria

-Grants are available to cover some or all of the cost of replacing inefficient boilers and electric storage heaters.
+Grants are available to cover some or all of the cost of replacing inefficient or faulty boilers and electric storage heaters.
 They can also cover the cost of installing central heating if you do not have it.
-The heating grant scheme can be accessed by home owners who receive a qualifying benefit, tax credit or allowance and they do not have to be paid back.
+The central heating grant scheme can be accessed by home owners and private tenants who receive a qualifying benefit, tax credit or allowance and they do not have to be paid back.
+Boiler grants are currently only available to home owners who receive a benefit.

 These Government-backed grants are part of the Energy Companies Obligation (ECO) scheme.
 Under ECO, Energy Suppliers are obliged to pay towards energy saving improvements in households that are likely to be living in fuel poverty.

 Even if you do not qualify for the heating grant scheme, we can arrange for you to receive a free survey and quote from approved installers who can help with finance.

 Electric storage heaters can also be replaced under the scheme.
 Click here for more information.

 Who Qualifies For An ECO Grant?